Smoll05/CITU-CTFd-Groupers/are-you-fast-in-math/WRITEUP.md

     a, op, b = match.groups()
     a, b = int(a), int(b)
 ```
-Alternatively, since the math equestions consists of `operand + ' ' + operation + ' ' + operand`, it is much easier to use  `split(' ')`
+Alternatively, since the math equestions consists of `operand + ' ' + operation + ' ' + operand`, it is much easier to use  `split(' ')`.
+I chose the former method.

 **3. How do I return the answer?**

-Since I now have the operands and the operators, I can now use if-elif statements to solve the equation and use `sendline()` to return the answer.
+Since I now have the operands and the operator, I can now use an if-elif statements to solve the equation and use `sendline()` to return the answer.
 ```python
 if op == '+':
 	answer = str(a + b)